Download Itinerary

 Included Meal(s): Breakfast and Dinner

-We continue our tour (by road) to Ronda, a historic town located on a towering plateau in the mountains of Malaga Province.
 En route we visit Reserva Tauro, a 500 acre bull and horse breeding farm.
 Here we have the opportunity to get close to bulls and gain an understanding of the culture without attending a bull fight.
 Of course this cultural/historical practice is controversial, but the farm does a good job in presenting bull fighting in an even, objective way without in any way promoting or excusing it.

-In Ronda, we will walk around the old town where you will learn the origins of this ancient town where Romans, Arabs, and Christians left their traces.
-We visit the Mondragon Palace, built in a Mudejar style.
-Ronda is famous for its dramatic escarpments and views, and for the deep El Tajo gorge that carries the rio Guadalevin through its centre.
+Ronda is of course famous for its dramatic escarpments and views, and for the deep El Tajo gorge that carries the Rio Guadalevin through its centre.
 We suggest a walk to the 18th century Puente Nuevo 'new' bridge, which straddles the 100m/328 ft chasm below, for its unparalleled views out over the Serrania de Ronda mountains.

 Overnight in Ronda.